YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

     Except for these differences, the properties of the YDBOCTO region are the same as those of the DEFAULT region.

-#.
-A YDBAIM region, intended to be used by the `Application Independent Metadata plugin <https://gitlab.com/YottaDB/Util/YDBAIM>`_ with the following properties:

-    * Empty string subscripts are enabled.

-    * :code:`^%ydbAIM*` global variables (with all combinations of capitalization of :code:`"AIM"`) are mapped to YDBAIM.

-    * The key size is 992 bytes and the record size is 1008 bytes.

-    * The default database filename is :code:`$ydb_dir/$ydb_rel/g/%ydbaim.dat`.
-Journaling is not enabled by default, as Application Independent Metadata can be (re)created from application data at any time, on demand.

-    * The block size for YDBAIM is 1KiB, with an initial allocation of 20000 blocks, extended by 40000 blocks.

-    * The YDBAIM region uses the :ref:`MM access method <segment-access-method>`.

-    * Sourcing :code:`ydb_env_set` does not create the database file.
-The YDBAIM region has :ref:`AutoDB <region-no-autodb>` set in the global directory and the first access to a global variable mapped to the YDBAIM region automatically creates the database file.

-    * Sourcing :code:`ydb_env_set` when recovering from an unclean shutdown (such as when coming back up from a system crash) deletes the YDBAIM region, whereas it performs RECOVER / ROLLBACK BACKWARD on the DEFAULT and YDBOCTO regions.
-To make YDBAIM region recoverable, :ref:`change the access method to BG <set-access-method>`, and :ref:`enable and turn on before-image journaling <set-action-qualifiers>`.

 Additionally:

 - The default mode is UTF-8 if YottaDB was installed with UTF-8 support.